In a previous article, we have written a comprehensive overview of WordPress Themes.

-Creative Market doesn’t just sell WP themes in its marketplace, but you can easily find WordPress themes and narrow your search using theme categories using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its marketplace, but you can easily go through all of their themes for WordPress and search through their theme categories (e.g. Magazine or Commerce themes, etc.) using their dropdown “Themes” menu …

-Browse through hundreds of great WordPress themes crafted by independent WordPress theme developers in the Creative Market directory here:
+Browse through hundreds of quality premium WP themes crafted by independent WordPress theme developers in the Creative Market themes directory here:

-(click on the images above to see all Mojo themes)
+(click on the above images to see more themes at Mojo)

-Mojo is a directory for premium-quality WP themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.
+Mojo is a marketplace for premium WordPress themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.

 According to their website …